Theosophical Society: Formation and objectives

 The Society reformulated this view in a resolution passed by the General Council of the Theosophical Society on December 23, 1924.

-Three years before, in 1921, it was signed the institutive charter of the Spanish Sociedad Teosófica, which had local branches in Madrid, Tarrasa, Barcelona, Seville, Valencia, Alicante, Zanoni, Cadiz and Dharma.
+Three years before, in 1921, it was signed the institutive charter of the Spanish Sociedad Teosófica, which had local branches in Madrid, Terrasa, Barcelona, Seville, Valencia, Alicante, Zanoni, Cádiz and Dharma.

-The Hidden Masters
+Hidden Masters

 One of the central philosophical tenets promoted by the Society was the complex doctrine of The Intelligent Evolution of All Existence, occurring on a cosmic scale, incorporating both the physical and non-physical aspects of the known and unknown Universe, and affecting all of its constituent parts regardless of apparent size or importance.
 The theory was originally promulgated in the Secret Doctrine, the 1888 magnum opus of Helena Blavatsky.
 According to this view, humanity's evolution on earth (and beyond) is part of the overall cosmic evolution.
 It is overseen by a hidden spiritual hierarchy, the so-called Masters of the Ancient Wisdom, whose upper echelons consist of advanced spiritual beings.

 Blavatsky portrayed the Theosophical Society as being part of one of many attempts throughout the millennia by this hidden Hierarchy to guide humanity – in concert with the overall intelligent cosmic evolutionary scheme – towards its ultimate, immutable evolutionary objective: the attainment of perfection and the conscious, willing participation in the evolutionary process.
 These attempts require an earthly infrastructure (such as the Theosophical Society) which she held was ultimately under the inspiration of a number of Mahatmas, members of the Hierarchy.

 Schisms

-After Helena Blavatsky's death in 1891, the Society's leaders seemed at first to work together peacefully.
+After Helena Blavatsky's death in 1891, the society's leaders seemed at first to work together peacefully.
 This did not last long.
 Judge was accused by Olcott and then prominent Theosophist Annie Besant of forging letters from the Mahatmas; he ended his association with Olcott and Besant in 1895 and took most of the Society's American Section with him.
-The original organisation led by Olcott and Besant remains today based in India and is known as the Theosophical Society – Adyar.
+The original organization led by Olcott and Besant is based in India and is known as the Theosophical Society – Adyar.
 The group led by Judge further splintered, after his 1896 death, into a faction led by Katherine Tingley, and another associated with Judge's secretary Ernest Temple Hargrove which split off in 1898.
-While Hargrove's faction no longer survives, the faction led by Tingley is today known as the Theosophical Society with the clarifying statement, "International Headquarters, Pasadena, California".
+While Hargrove's faction no longer survives, the faction led by Tingley is known as the Theosophical Society with the clarifying statement, "International Headquarters, Pasadena, California".
 A third organization, the United Lodge of Theosophists or ULT, in 1909 split off from the latter organization.

-In 1902, Rudolf Steiner became General Secretary of the German-Austrian division of the Theosophical Society.
+In 1902, Rudolf Steiner became general secretary of the German-Austrian division of the Theosophical Society.
 He maintained a Western-oriented course, relatively independent from the Adyar headquarters.
 After serious philosophical conflicts with Annie Besant and other members of the international leadership on the spiritual significance of Christ and on the status of the young boy Jiddu Krishnamurti (see section below), most of the German and Austrian members split off in 1913 and under Steiner's leadership formed the Anthroposophical Society, which then expanded to many other countries.